liamappelbe/fftea/README.md

 - Convolutions, such as reverb filters for audio, or blurring filters for images

 This library supports FFT of real or complex arrays of any size.
-It also includes some related utilities, such as windowing functions, STFT, and inverse FFT.
+It also includes some related utilities, such as windowing functions, STFT, inverse FFT, and circular and linear convolution.

 ## Usage